ponceto/aym-js/src/content/about.md

 ### Internal block diagram

+The AY-3-8910 / YM2149 is basically a state machine with a few simple functional blocks consisting of counters, comparators and some fairly simple logic.

 ![Internal block diagram](/assets/images/internal-block-diagram.png)

 ### Internal control registers

 The AY-3-8910 / YM2149 is controlled via 16 internal registers.
 Each of the 16 registers is also readable so that the microprocessor can determine current state or stored data values.
+Only one register is accessible at a time using a register latch.

 ![Internal control registers](/assets/images/internal-control-registers.png)